-With respect to determining the royalty rates of comparable licenses for assessing discrimination, the court compared the effective royalty rate (both monetary and nonmonetary consideration) offered to the accused infringer with the effective royalty rate of licenses between the patent holder and companies "similarly situated" to the accused infringer.162 The court also evaluated the potential impact of royalty caps and floors.163 The court found that harm to the firm offered discriminatory rates was sufficient; impairment of the development or adoption of the standard was not necessary for discriminatory harm.164
+In determining the royalty rates of comparable licenses, the district court compared the effective royalty rate offered to the accused infringer with those between the patent holder and "similarly situated" companies, as well as the potential impact of royalty caps and floors.
+The court found that harm to the firm offered discriminatory rates was sufficient to find a violation of the FRAND obligation; and impairment of the development or adoption of the standard was not necessary for discriminatory harm.
+The court did note, however, that "there is no single rate that is necessarily FRAND" and different rates may well be FRAND given the economics of the specific license.
+167 b.
+Component-manufacturer v. end-product-manufacturer licensing